Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Side Effects of eating spicy food

-Several studies have shown that eating spicy foods increased the risk of abdominal obesity and fat energy intake.
+Several studies have shown that eating spicy foods increases the risk of abdominal obesity and fat energy intake.

 However, eating plenty amount of spicy food is good for health, but eating too much leads to several health issues.